Tsiri/RHEIA/docs/sphinx/methods.rst

 Nevertheless, based on the experience of the authors in engineering optimization (i.e. <10 design variables), the population size is suggested between 20 and 50.
 Below 20, the possibility of ending in a local optimum is significant, while a population size larger than 50 does not add significant improvement in design space exploration as opposed to the increase in cost per generation.
 Moreover, it is suggested to define the population size based on the number of CPUs available.
-To illustrate, when 4 CPUs are available, considering defining the population size at 20, 24, 28, 32, ... such that the CPUs are used at all time during the deterministic optimization (in robust optimization, the parallelization is performed on the samples for the PCE, for which the number of samples is defined by the truncation scheme).
+To illustrate, when 4 CPUs are available, considering defining the population size at 20, 24, 28, 32, ... such that the CPUs are used at all time during the deterministic design optimization (in robust design optimization, the parallelization is performed on the samples for the PCE, for which the number of samples is defined by the truncation scheme).
 To ensure sufficient exploitation, we suggest to reach a number of generations of at least 75 generations.
 Above 250 generations, the gain in exploitation becomes limited.